patricklafrance/wmfnext-shell/README.md

 };
 ```

-Independent modules can use the `registerNavigationItems()` function to tell the host application which navigation items should be rendered for their pages.
+Modules can use the `registerNavigationItems()` function to inform the host application about their navigation items.
 A navigation item must have a `to` and `content` props.
 The `content` prop can be a `string` value or a `React element`.

 Let's focus on the navigation items registered by the static module as there are many features shown there.